A Road Trip To Owen Sound

 Stroll Along The Harbour

 Of all the things to do in Owen Sound, stolling the Harbour is my favourite, especially during the Summer months.
-Not only is is it beautiful, but it’s fun to watch all of the water activity taking place in Georgian Bay.
+Not only is it beautiful, it’s fun to watch all of the water activity taking place in Georgian Bay.

 I love to pack a picnic and laze under the wheeping willow, while watching my brother fish (with not much success I might add lol).